rdunlop/uni-timer/README.md

 - race_*.txt - various racer files, named differently based on the configuration, storing the results for a race.
 - log.txt - the global event log, which stores every significant event.

+## File format

+The race_*.txt files contain the following format:
+%d,%2d,%02d,%03d
+or
+%d,%2d,%02d,%03d,FAULT

+with the numbers meaning:
+- racer number (1-4 digits)
+- minute-of-day (0-1439) (hour + minutes, based on GPS)
+- second-of-minute (00-59)
+- millisecond-of-minute (000-999)
+- FAULT - was this an early-start (on a count-down-based start config)

+There may also be entries:
+- CLEAR_PREVIOUS - indicates that the start judge deemed an incorrect triggering of the sensor, and that the previous result should be discarded.

 ## Modes

 * GPS Lock Wait - Transition mode before moving into Mode 5 or Mode 6